 Breast Cancer Action, a nonprofit organization known as “the watchdog of the breast cancer industry” coined the term “pinkwashing.”
 It happens when a company or organization claims to care about breast cancer by promoting pink ribbon products, while at the same time produces, manufactures and/or sells products that are linked to the disease.
 Pinkwashing is when “cause marketing” loses sight of “the cause” and is more about the bottom line – profits.

 One of the best examples of pinkwashing was Kentucky Fried Chicken’s “Buckets for the Cure” campaign.
-For every pink bucket of fried chicken sold, KFC donated 50 cents to Komen.
+For every pink bucket of fried chicken sold, KFC donated 50 cents to Susan G. Komen.
 Fast food and especially fried food are a well-known cause of many diseases, including cancer.
-You gotta wonder…who at Komen approved this joint venture and whose interest do they really have in mind?
+You gotta wonder…who at Susan G. Komen approved this joint venture and whose interest do they really have in mind?

 More Red Flags, Conflicts of Interest, and Fundraising Fraud